mikenobbs/Asset-Assistant/README.md

   - [Plex](https://www.plex.tv/)
 - Supports posters and backgrounds for Movies, Shows and Collections
 - Supports season posters and episode cards for Shows
+- Supports .zip files as well as subdirectories within the process directory
 - Full logging to track which assets are moving where
 - All asset categories tracked and counted
 - Failed assets are backed up to be reviewed at a later time